Overview of Corporate Governance

 |Managing Executive Officer||President of Special Purpose Truck Division||Koichiro Oda|

 |Executive Officer||General Manager of Information Technology & Security Department, Corporate Planning Division||Koji Fukai|

 |Executive Officer||General Manager of Business Development Department, Special Purpose Truck Division||Masayuki Tomita|

 |Executive Officer||Vice President of Hiroshima Plant, Special Purpose Truck Division||Yoshihiro Nagao|

 |Executive Officer||Senior Vice President of Parking Systems Division||Masatsugu Nakase|

 |Executive Officer||Senior Vice President of Industrial Machinery Systems Division, Vice President of Wire Processing Systems Department||Satoshi Nii|

-In addition to setting its Board Members’ and Executive Officers’ terms of office at one (1) year in order to enable the Company to evaluate management personnel’s performance and clarify their responsibilities, ShinMaywa voluntarily established a “Management Personnel Committee” which is comprised of a majority of Outside Directors.
+In addition to setting its Board Members’ and Executive Officers’ terms of office at one (1) year in order to enable the Company to evaluate management personnel’s performance and clarify their responsibilities, ShinMaywa voluntarily established a “Nomination and Compensation Committee” which is comprised of a majority of Outside Directors.
 It was established with a view to further improving the transparency and appropriateness of personnel affairs and compensation programs.
 The members of the Committee are as follows.